emylonas/mat-med/_pages/techdoc.md

 In order to publish the project on the web it was necessary to find a framework that could handle XML and lend itself to automated regeneration of the site, so that Dr. Minuzzi could easily edit and generate new versions of the site.
+It also had to be easily portable, couldn’t rely on significant infrastructure, and had to be as sustainable as possible with little support.
+TEI Publisher
+([https://teipublisher.com/index.html](https://www.google.com/url?q=https://teipublisher.com/index.html&sa=D&source=editors&ust=1677537176550241&usg=AOvVaw0PrwEo-x6RFvksfCqdy8Pz))
-TEI Publisher ([https://teipublisher.com/index.html](https://www.google.com/url?q=https://teipublisher.com/index.html&sa=D&source=editors&ust=1677537176550241&usg=AOvVaw0PrwEo-x6RFvksfCqdy8Pz)) initially seemed to be a good choice, as it is a native TEI online publishing system.
+initially seemed to be a good choice, as it is a native TEI online publishing system.
 However, at the time when we were working with it, it